How navigators, CAC counselors and agents differ:

 The Trump administration has defended the funding cuts by noting that Navigators don’t enroll as many people as brokers, but it has to be noted that Navigators often work with people who enroll in Medicaid or CHIP, which means they don’t get credit for the enrollment since it’s not a private plan.
 But their work is essential in terms of providing assistance to people who would otherwise find it quite challenging to navigate the enrollment process.

 In early 2016, HHS laid out enhanced requirements for Navigators —most of which took effect for 2018 — including targeted assistance for underserved and uninsured populations, as well as post-enrollment assistance (on issues such as eligibility appeals and health insurance utilization).
 The enhanced requirements are detailed in 45 CFR 155.210(e)(9).
-But in the guidelines for 2020, HHS has reversed course somewhat on this, making those duties optional, rather than required, for Navigator organizations.
-So some Navigator organizations will provide assistance in 2020 with things like subsidy reconciliation, obtaining exemptions from the requirement to maintain coverage (hardship exemptions are still necessary for catastrophic plan eligibility if you’re 30 or older, even though there’s no longer a penalty for not having coverage), and eligibility appeals.
-But they will no longer be required to offer these services.
+But in the guidelines for 2020, HHS reversed course somewhat on this, making those duties optional, rather than required, for Navigator organizations.
+So some Navigator organizations now provide assistance with things like subsidy reconciliation, obtaining exemptions from the requirement to maintain coverage (hardship exemptions are still necessary for catastrophic plan eligibility if you’re 30 or older, even though there’s no longer a penalty for not having coverage), and eligibility appeals.
+But they are no longer be required to offer these services.

-So although their funding has been reduced, some Navigators will continue to provide more assistance than they did prior to 2018.
-But the shorter open enrollment window that took effect in the fall of 2017 (and which will continue to be used for 2020 coverage), the reduced budget for Navigator organizations, and the reduction in the number of other enrollment assisters could mean that Navigator assistance is spread fairly thin in many areas.
+So although their funding has been reduced, some Navigators continue to provide more assistance than they did prior to 2018.
+But the shorter open enrollment window that took effect in the fall of 2017 (and which will continue to be used for 2021 coverage), the reduced budget for Navigator organizations, and the reduction in the number of other enrollment assisters could mean that Navigator assistance is spread fairly thin in many areas.
 In announcing the 2018 funding cut, the Trump administration noted that “It is appropriate to scale down the Navigator program to reflect the enhanced public awareness of health coverage through the Exchanges.”
 The Administration reiterated this view in the final regulations for 2020, noting that “We believe it is appropriate to scale down the Navigator program and other outreach activities to reflect the enhanced public awareness of health coverage options through the Exchanges.”

 But according to Kaiser Family Foundation research, there is still a considerable lack of awareness about how open enrollment works among people who are uninsured and those who buy their own health insurance.
 In other words, assistance with the enrollment process is still greatly needed.
 The individual market has always been volatile — it doesn’t tend to be the same people from one year to the next, as people cycle in and out of the market depending on their access to employer-sponsored plans.
 So each year, a new group of people must learn the ropes when it comes to individual market enrollment.